D17.1 Energy and Phase Change

 When a sample of liquid argon boils, bubbles of argon gas form within the liquid and rise to the surface.
 (The same applies to boiling water or any other liquid.)
 Consider a single argon atom that is in the liquid and is at the surface that separates liquid from gas.
 In both liquid and gas the energy of any individual molecule changes continually as a result of collisions with other molecules: sometimes the molecule’s energy is low, sometimes it is high.
 If the molecule’s energy is equal to or higher than 6.4 kJ/mol, the molecule has enough energy to overcome the attractions toward other molecules that surround it; if the molecule is at the surface of the liquid, then it can transfer from liquid phase to gas phase.
 The rate at which molecules escape from the liquid surface is greater the larger the fraction of molecules that have sufficient energy.
 That fraction depends on temperature, as shown in the figure below.

 From the blue curve in the figure it is clear that at 60 K a very small fraction of molecules has energy greater than 6.4 kJ/mol.
 At 6.4 kJ/mol on the horizontal axis, the blue curve has almost reached zero.
-However, the blue curve approaches zero asymptotically: there is still a tiny fraction of molecules that has energy 6.4 kJ/mol.
-That fraction is about a million times smaller than the fraction of molecules with energy 0.5 kJ/mol (the maximum in the blue curve), but it is not zero.
+However, the blue curve approaches zero asymptotically: there is still a tiny fraction of molecules that has energy 6.4 kJ/mol or more.
+You cannot tell from the graph, but calculations show that the fraction of molecules with energy greater than 6.4 kJ/mol is about 105 times smaller than the fraction with energy greater than 0.25 kJ/mol (the maximum in the blue curve), but it is not zero.
 At 120 K (orange curve) the fraction of molecules with energy greater than 6.4 kJ/mol is significantly higher and the fraction gets larger quite rapidly as the temperature increases.
 Thus, raising the temperature greatly increases the fraction of molecules moving at high speeds.